jim-easterbrook/python-gphoto2/README.rst

 ------------

 *   Python: http://python.org/ version 2.6 or greater (including Python 3)
-*   SWIG: http://swig.org/ version 2.0 or greater (version 2.0.9 or greater is required to build python-gphoto2 with Python 3)
 *   libgphoto2: http://www.gphoto.org/proj/libgphoto2/ version 2.4 or greater
+*   SWIG: http://swig.org/ (optional since python-gphoto2 v0.11)

 Note that you need the "development headers" versions of libgphoto2 and Python.
 Most Linux distributions' package managers have these, but the names vary.